danielroncel/twitter-analysis-per-cities/README.md

 ## Description

 Given a general election, a shocking news or a football match, the overall reaction can be very distinct in separated places.
 The aim of this project is finding what people from different Spanish cities thinks about a topic.
 It will be done by finding the most common words and bigrams in tweets during the last minutes per location.
+Then, it will be performed a sentiment analysis, and it will be plotted the mean polarity and subjectivity of twe tweets per each city.

+## Details

 When talking about locations in Tweet data, there are two types: Tweet location and Account location[1].
 In this project we will work with the account location, i.e. the 'home' location of the user.

-## Details

 To do so, some problems need to be faced.
 One of the most importants is identifying which users belong to the same town.

 Users location has not a well defined format; locations are highly customizable.
 To clearly identify the users location, and remove those that do not correspond to the places we are interested or that do not correspond to any place, it is requested a csv file with the name of all the cities of the region.
 The one we are using is spain_cities.csv[3] (which includes the coordinates of the city for future projects).
 Below are some account locations found during the project:

-* Murcia, España
+Murcia, España
-* Planet Earth
+Planet Earth
-* Barcelona
+Barcelona
-* Barcelona, Spain.
+Barcelona, Spain.
-* Barcelona, Cataluña
+Barcelona, Cataluña
-* Barcelona, Catalunya
+Barcelona, Catalunya
-* Moralzarzal - Madrid - España
+Moralzarzal - Madrid - España
-* Campillos(Malaga)
+Campillos(Malaga)

 There is defined a function called location_filter to identify the original city with such different formats.
 Feel free to modify it.